Chapters, reference work entries and protocols

-Note, we are currently evaluating a new page design for SpringerLink in order to align it with our other sites: Nature.com and BioMed Central.
+For articles, we are currently deploying a new page design for SpringerLink in order to align it with our other sites: Nature.com and BioMed Central.
 The new page design for journal articles only incorporates the most widely used citation file, .RIS, which is compatible with a wide range of reference manager applications.
-Since this is currently in the test phase, some users may see the current version and others may see the test version.
-Also, this new page design does not apply to books/book chapters.
+It will gradually be rolled out across all Journals on SpringerLink.

 Our citations files are computer generated from our published xml.
 They are offered as an aid to author's writing, but they may require editing in a text editor or reference manager application to suit the individual purpose of the author.

 We currently do not have a batch download service for .RIS citation files on SpringerLink, however we do send metadata for everything we publish to CrossRef.
 You can get .RIS format citations, along with other formats, from CrossRef - all you need are the DOIs of the works.
-A csv file of the first 1000 results of any search on Springerlink can be downloaded, and the resulting csv file will contain a column "Item DOI" which can then be used with the prefix https://doi.org/ to retrieve the citations from CrossRef (https://citation.crosscite.org/docs.html)
+A csv file of the first 1000 results of any search on Springerlink can be downloaded, and the resulting csv file will contain a column "Item DOI" which can be used with the prefix https://doi.org/ from The DOI Foundation to retrieve the citations from CrossRef.

 It is not currently possible to export multiple entries to EndNote.
 We can only export one entry to EndNote at a time and not on the result pages.
 You will need to open each page to export each EndNote entry.